flutter/website/src/development/ui/advanced/shaders.md

 ## Adding shaders to an application

 Shaders must be declared in the `shaders` section of your project's `pubspec.yaml` file.
-The Flutter command-line tool to compiles the shader to its appropriate backend format, as well as generates the necessary runtime metadata.
+The Flutter command-line tool compiles the shader to its appropriate backend format, as well as generates the necessary runtime metadata.
 When running in debug mode, changes to a shader program triggers recompilation and updates the shader during hot reload or hot